Chapter 1: Chip Tolentino Would Like To Publically Request Puberty to Leave Him Alone

 The more Leaf talks, the longer Chip stares.
-He has freckles around his eyes, Chip notices.
-The corners.
-You couldn't see the at first, but if you looked long enough, they showed up.
-Can guys get that weird light feeling from guys?
-Leaf is soft and funny and smart, even if he doesn't think so.
-That makes him much better than Marcy or Logainne, who are both smart but too serious.
+He had freckles around his eyes, Chip noticed.
+Right in the corners.
+He hadn’t seen them at first, but if he looked long enough, they showed up.
+Could guys get that weird light feeling from guys?
+Leaf was soft and funny and, if Chip was being honest, smart, even if he himself didn’t think so.
+That makes him much better than Marcy or Logainne, who were both smart but too serious.

 "James doesn't come over much, but he's pretty nice!
 We play with the plastic dinosaurs outside, which most people think is weird, but we both like it!
 Oh, or sometimes we play in the woods nearby, cause there small enough so we don't get lost!"

-He watches Leaf light up.
-Yesterday, Chip would've never though excessive talking would be cute.
-Now, he's given the chance to watch Leaf really emote and it's adorable.
-As he observes, his mind wanders.
-He imagines just leaning forward and kissing him, which, wait, that's weird, do guys kiss guys?
-Then, he thinks about how soft his hair looks.
-He just wants to touch Leaf in some way, establish contact.
-One part of him wants to sit in his lap and make good use of his erection.
+He watched Leaf light up.
+Yesterday, Chip would've never thought excessive talking would be cute.
+Now, he had been given the chance to watch Leaf really emote and it was kind of cute, actually.
+As he observed, his mind wandered.
+He imagined just leaning forward and kissing him, which, wait, that was weird, did guys kiss guys?
+Then, he thought about how soft Leaf’s hair looked.
+He just wanted to touch Leaf in some way, establish contact.
+One part of him wanted to pull Leaf closer, maybe even into his lap.

-His what??
+Chip, experiencing emotions similar to when his name was called at the bee, looked down at his lap.
 Oh, Christ.
-He tries to subtly glance down, and yes, that is indeed an erection.
-There's no sign to cover it this time.
-Either Leaf won't notice (possible, since he seemed to have missed the first one) or Chip is going to have to run for it.
+That was a problem.
+He had no speller number to cover it this time.
+There were two outcomes.
+Either Leaf wouldn’t notice (possible, since he seemed to have missed the first one) or Chip would have to make a run for it.

 "But it's real fun, and hey, if you want, maybe we could hang out after the bee!
 It's fun havin people over even though my siblings like to tease and stuff, and what's wrong with your pants?"

-Chip looks up, real fear in his eyes, and runs for it.
-Someone's pushing the door he's pulling, and he runs by Marcy on his escape.
-She watches him run out and laughs.
+Chip looked up, real fear in his eyes, and ran for it.
+Someone was pushing the door he was pulling, and he rammed into Marcy on his escape.
+She watched him run out and laughed.

 Chapter 2: Weren't We All Wondering How Leaf Would React?
 Here's My Guess